 If that’s the case, we have excellent news for you: you can make your dream come true by participating in our Spanish Homestay Immersion Programme (SHIP)! 🏠

-For 20 years Spanish Express has been offering this immersion programme whose main focus is to walk learning and fun in one place.
+For 20 years Spanish Express has been offering this immersion program whose main focus is to walk learning and fun in one place.
 This way, we guarantee the best way to learn Spanish. 🇪🇸

 Valencia is one of our SHIP destinations.
 If you want to learn Spanish in this beautiful city and experience the Fallas like a Valencian, just contact us and ask for information. 🏠

 Hispanic culture is vital for learning the language.
-Traditions, art, music and literature are a fundamental part of the study of Spanish. 😀
+Traditions, art, music, and literature are a fundamental part of the study of Spanish. 😀

 Other destinations in our SHIP include Mallorca, Barcelona and Cadiz.
-Have a look at them and decide your next venture. 😎
+Have a look at them and decide on your next venture. 😎

 Live and learn Spanish in the home of one of our teachers! ✏️